F# Suspended Second Ukulele Arpeggio

 Also known as: sus2

 The F# Suspended Second arpeggio contains 3 notes (F#, G#, C#).
-Use the interactive fretboard above to explore this arpeggio on Ukulele with different tunings and fret ranges.
+Use the interactive fretboard diagram above to explore each arpeggio shape and pattern on Ukulele.
+Practice ascending and descending from the root note across all strings to learn the sound of this arpeggio.

 When to Use the F# Suspended Second Arpeggio